Xilinx/Vitis_Model_Composer/Examples/AIENGINE/Filtering_in_frequency_domain/README.md

 Note that there are three factors in play that result in a higher throughput:
 * PLIO of width 64
 * PLIO frequency of 500MHz
-* Number of cascade length of 4 for each FFT
+* Number of cascade length of greater than one for the FFT and IFFT blocks.